sonata-project/ecommerce/docs/reference/bundles/price.rst

 Price bundle handles everything related to prices, (right now, only currencies, but it will soon be extended to add taxes, ...)

-You may get more details about the currencies here: :doc:`../architecture/currency`.

 Configuration
 =============